 Update: The Alaska Homeowner Assistance Fund program discussed below is closed to new applications.
 If you're facing a foreclosure, you might still have time to time to work out an alternative with your loan servicer.
 Contact your servicer to learn about options.
 Also, if you have questions about the foreclosure process in Alaska or want to learn about potential defenses, consider talking to a foreclosure lawyer.
 If you can't afford to hire a lawyer, you might qualify for free or low-cost legal help.

 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal initiative, to give around $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible homeowners in Alaska who've experienced a financial hardship because of the pandemic can get a piece of the approximately $50 million allocated to the state's Homeowner Assistance Fund program.
+Homeowners in Alaska who've experienced a financial hardship because of COVID-19 can apply for some of the approximately $50 million allocated to the state's Homeowner Assistance Fund program.
 This program uses federal money to help homeowners make mortgage payments and pay other home-related costs.

 Funds from Alaska's Homeowner Assistance Fund program can be used to:

 You can apply even if you're not behind on mortgage or other payments, like utilities, yet.